mirego/killswitch-mobile/README.md

   <a href="https://opensource.org/licenses/BSD-3-Clause"><img src="https://img.shields.io/badge/License-BSD_3--Clause-blue.svg"/></a>
 </div>

+## What is Killswitch?

+[Killswitch is a clever control panel](https://github.com/mirego/killswitch) built by Mirego that allows mobile developers to apply runtime version-specific behaviors to their iOS or Android application.

 ## Setup

 The library is published to Mirego's public Maven repository, so make sure you have it included in your settings.gradle.kts `dependencyResolutionManagement` block.